stackhpc/ansible-role-grafana-conf/README.md

 ============================================

 A simple role for loading dashboards and datasources for Grafana.
-If follows the rule that if a dashboard or datasource with the same name already exists, then it is not updated.
+It follows the rule that if a dashboard or datasource with the same name already exists, then it is not updated.

 It currently works at the organisation level.